2000 METERS TO ANDRIIVKA, The Definitive War Film

 A few days ago I put ROBOT DREAMS thoroughly to the test by bringing Ariane, my youngest daughter, and her posse to the Barcelona premiere.
 They loved it, as did I. Ariane and I both shed a tear or two.

-Director Pablo Berger hits a homerun with this precious film gem.
-Robot Dreams is vintage by design, both in animation style and sound design, so might feel a tad slow at times, given our ever-shorter attention spans.
-But this is our shortcoming, not the film’s.
+Director Pablo Berger hits a home run with this precious gem of a film.
+Robot Dreams is vintage by design, both in animation style and sound design, so it might feel a tad slow, given our ever-shorter attention spans.
+But this is our shortcoming, not the film's.

 BEEF, An Ode to Imperfection

-I can’t recommend Netflix’s series BEEF enough.
-It’s a provocative, funny, irreverent and charming dark comedy, capturing the zeitgeist of 2020s Cali capitalism.
+I can't recommend Netflix's BEEF enough.
+It's a provocative, funny, irreverent and charming dark comedy that captures the zeitgeist of 2020s California capitalism.

-Creator and show runner Lee Sung Jin’s story twist and turns with the agility of a falling cat, while balancing out the characters to perfection.
+Creator and showrunner Lee Sung Jin's story twists and turns with the agility of a falling cat, while balancing its characters to perfection.
 Everyone is deeply flawed, yet charming and forgivable.

 FAIR PLAY, A Joyfully Dark Tale

-Sundance Grand Jury Prize nominee, FAIR PLAY is a dark, acidic dive into the murky world of sexism in the workplace, relationship power dynamics and the negative feedback loop between the two.
+Sundance Grand Jury Prize nominee, FAIR PLAY is a dark, acidic dive into the murky world of workplace sexism, relationship power dynamics and the negative feedback loop between the two.
 Edgy yet highly polished, the film is an incisive, sexy and provocative psychological thriller that keeps you on the edge of your seat.

-Phoebe Dynevor, Alden Ehrenreich and Eddie Marsan all deliver solid performances, and writer/director Chloe Domont crowns herself as a solid writer, her so script whittled down to its psychological core that it could easily function as a stage play.
+Phoebe Dynevor, Alden Ehrenreich and Eddie Marsan all deliver solid performances, and writer/director Chloe Domont crowns herself as a confident writer, her script whittled down to its psychological core so economically that it could easily function as a stage play.

-All in all Fair Play is a great watch, guaranteed to keep you on the edge of your seat.
-Considering it’s Chloe Domont’s first feature film, it’s an outstanding achievement.
-She’s definitely a writer/director to watch!
+All in all, Fair Play is a great watch.
+And considering it's Chloe Domont's first feature film, it's an outstanding achievement.
+She's definitely a writer/director to watch.

-Note: This week I decided that there’s no place for bad reviews in this blog.
-My intention here is simply to make a collection films and series I’ve enjoyed watching, and share a few thoughts about them. ’Ben’s Recommends’, so to speak.
+Note: This week I decided that there's no place for bad reviews in this blog.
+My intention here is simply to collect films and series I've enjoyed watching and share a few thoughts about them.
+'Ben's Recommends', so to speak.

 THE CREATOR’s A.I.
 Script Fail

-I’ve been agonising over writing this, primarily because I want these reviews to be about films I’ve thoroughly enjoyed.
-As a director I know only too well the Herculean effort required to make any movie, and resent film critics who take insensitive shots from a safe or close-minded distance.
-These critics do incredible damage to film.
+I've been agonising over writing this, primarily because I want these reviews to be about films I've thoroughly enjoyed.
+As a director I know only too well the Herculean effort required to make any movie, and resent film critics who take insensitive shots from a safe, opinionated distance.
+These critics do incredible damage to filmmakers and the industry alike.

-Because of the stronghold the majors have on distribution, independent cinema has it that much harder.
-The same goes for director’s first films, which I believe need to by criticised with extra care.
-But THE CREATOR is neither, so is far from the endangered species list.
+Because of the stranglehold the majors have on distribution, independent cinema has it that much harder.
+The same goes for directors' first films, which I believe need to be critiqued in an entirely different category.
+But THE CREATOR is neither — it's far from the endangered species list — so I feel it's deserving of my humble two cents.

-Regarding the film’s merits, Edward’s visual spectacle doesn't disappoint, being the technical wizard that he is.
-His $86 million budget was modest for its visual scale, thanks to a brilliant organic technical approach: he avoided green screens, shot on location with a skeleton crew using a pro-am ($3000) camera and minimal lighting.
-Then he fully edited the movie before unleashing the 3D artists.
-This approach gave the film grittiness and authenticity, while looking as though it cost four times as much.
+Regarding the film's merits, Edwards' visual spectacle doesn't disappoint — he is a technical wizard.
+His $86 million budget was modest for its visual scale, thanks to a brilliantly organic technical approach: he avoided green screens, shot on location with a skeleton crew using a prosumer ($3,000) camera and minimal lighting, then fully edited the film before unleashing the 3D artists.
+This approach gave it grittiness and authenticity, while looking as though it cost four times as much.

-In light of Hollywood's recent writer's strike about the threat A.I. poses to their livelihoods, rogerebert.com noted the irony of the timing of The Creator's release, given that the movie's theme is the lesson in ethics A.I. gives humanity.
-I find the irony of this timing more ominous: considering how The Creator's plot twists, character arcs and dialogue are either so often far-fetched or predictable, Edwards might have inadvertently fuelled the studios’ argument in favor of using A.I. for creative writing.
+In light of Hollywood's writers' strike about the threat A.I. poses to their livelihoods, rogerebert.com noted the irony of the timing of The Creator's release, given that the film's theme is a lesson in ethics for humanity by A.I.
+I find the irony more ominous still: considering how The Creator's plot twists, character arcs and dialogue are so often far-fetched or predictable, Edwards may have inadvertently fuelled the studios' argument in favour of using A.I. for creative writing.

 WES ANDERSON’s Filmbookpaintings

-Wes Anderson's brand identity is second to non, one of the special few directors whose unique aesthetic has become synonymous with his name.
-Ironically, in a recent Deadline interview by Damon Wise, Anderson claimed he doesn't have an aesthetic, a quote that predictably ripped through the internet like wildfire.
+Wes Anderson's brand identity is second to none, and he is one of the rare directors whose unique aesthetic has become synonymous with his name.
+Ironically, in a recent Deadline interview by Damon Wise, Anderson claimed he doesn't have an aesthetic — a quote that predictably ripped through the internet like wildfire.
 But he clarified, speaking of how aesthetics often develop from unexpected circumstances, a truism that applies to creative work in general, artistic or otherwise.

 Anderson pinpoints the chance flooding of the baseball diamond set in Rushmore (1998) as having kicked off his formal aesthetic pursuit.
-His solution for that shoot day was using long, symmetrical dolly shots to avoid the field’s mud.
+His solution for that shoot day was to use long, symmetrical dolly shots to avoid the muddy field.

 BARBIE, The Blockbuster With An Indie Soul

-This summer’s guilty pleasure is so much more.
-BARBIE is an irreverent, raucous, touching, over-the-top, complex, multi-faceted masterpiece, deserving of Oscar nominations for Best Picture, Best Director AND Best Original Screenplay.
+BARBIE is a guilty pleasure, but also so much more.
+It's an irreverent, raucous, touching, over-the-top, complex and multi-faceted masterpiece, deserving of Oscar nominations for Best Picture, Best Director AND Best Original Screenplay.
 There, I've said it.

-It's the screenplay Oscar I’m rooting for most.
-While Greta Gerwig's directing is glorious (and who can deny the movie's slickness and meteoric box office results?), it's the script that she co-penned with writer/director/husband Noah Baumbach that speaks truth to power and blesses Barbie with her quirky twists, irony and priceless dialogue.
-Look no further than arming Barbie with Birkenstocks and the Indigo Girl's 80s anthem 'Closer To Fine' for her soul-searching in the real world.
+While Greta Gerwig's directing is glorious (and who can deny the film's slickness and meteoric box office results?), it's the script she co-penned with writer/director/husband Noah Baumbach that speaks truth to power and blesses Barbie with its quirky twists, irony and priceless dialogue.
+Look no further than arming Barbie with Birkenstocks and the Indigo Girls' 1980s anthem 'Closer To Fine' for her soul-searching in the real world.

-The genius of the script is a what elevates Barbie to a film d'auteur, and why The Guardian's review 'Has Barbie killed the Indie Director?' is simplistic, highbrow clickbait, not worthy of the publication.
-I’d humbly suggest The Guardian consider the alternate angle: 'Has Barbie Killed the Bad Film Critics?'
+The genius of the script is what elevates Barbie to a film d'auteur, and why The Guardian's review 'Has Barbie Killed the Indie Director?' is simplistic, highbrow clickbait unworthy of the publication.
+I'd humbly suggest The Guardian consider the alternate angle: 'Has Barbie Killed the Bad Film Critics?'

 Greta Gerwig and executive producer Margot Robbie stuck to their creative guns throughout.
-Margot Robbie conceived of the project, brought Greta onboard and then charmed Mattel and Warner Bros to preserve every degree of its acidity.
-In Greta Gerwig's words, 'the story being what it is, it feels unbelievable that it's been made'.
+Robbie conceived of the project, brought Greta onboard and then charmed Mattel and Warner Bros. into preserving every degree of its acidity.
+In Greta Gerwig's words, 'the story being what it is, it feels unbelievable that it's been made.'
 I couldn't agree more.
-Barbie’s subversiveness and bravery keep it rooted in the indie world.
+Barbie's subversiveness and bravery keep it firmly rooted in the indie world.

 My only criticism of the script (spoiler alert) would be its reliance on voter suppression to restore the natural order in Barbieland.
 But then again, the scene also blesses us with Ryan Gosling's rendition of 'I'm Just Ken', so all's forgiven.

 Fun fact: Greta Gerwig and husband Noah Baumbach have each been nominated twice for screenplay Oscars.
-Were they to deservedly win for the Barbie script, it'd be third time lucky for both.
-But I'd settle for a nomination, and nothing less.
+Were they to deservedly win for the Barbie script, it would be third time lucky for both.
+I'd settle for a nomination, and nothing less.

-NOTE 12/2023: Since writing this the 2024 Golden Globe nominations were just announced.
-Besides leading the pack in nominations, Barbie was indeed nominated for Best Film, Best Director (comedy) and Best Screenplay.
+NOTE 12/2023: Since writing this, the 2024 Golden Globe nominations were announced.
+Besides leading the pack, Barbie was nominated for Best Film, Best Director (Comedy) and Best Screenplay.
 Justice has been served, for now.

 NOTE 01/2024: The Oscar nominations were just announced, with two glaring omissions.
-Firstly, Greta Gerwig's masterful directing went unrecognised, best explained by Kyle Buchanan at the NYT for having four things going against it: Barbie being a big studio movie, a comedy, about a doll and Greta being a woman.
-To note is that 587 academy members vote for the Best Director nominations.
-While only a quarter of them are women, the votes come in from a respectable 93 countries.
-Perhaps this was another point against it’s Best Director nomination, given that it’s kitsch, pop-art and continual USA-specific references played best for an anglo audience.
+Firstly, Greta Gerwig's masterful directing went unrecognised — best explained by Kyle Buchanan at the NYT as having four things going against it: Barbie being a big studio movie, a comedy, about a doll, and Greta being a woman.
+To note: 587 Academy members vote for the Best Director nominations.
+While only a quarter of them are women, votes come in from a respectable 93 countries — which may have been another factor against it, given that the film's kitsch, pop-art sensibility and continual US-specific references played best for an Anglo audience.
 Who knows.
+Secondly, Gerwig and Baumbach were nominated for Best Adapted Screenplay rather than Original Screenplay, simply because Barbie is based on pre-existing Mattel characters.
+Absolutely ridiculous, but not without Academy precedent.
+Judd Apatow summed it up best on X: 'It's insulting to the writers to say they were working off existing material.
+There was no existing material or story.
+There was a doll in a clear box.'